zuri-training/my-debtors-team32/README.md

 ```

 - If you have any merge conflict, you can watch this [video](https://screencast-o-matic.com/watch/c3iuloVZ0Wb) on how you can resolve them.
 Also the same video will show you to make a Pull Request to the repo.
 Please follow every instruction stated in this [video](https://screencast-o-matic.com/watch/c3iuloVZ0Wb)

+## Backend WorkFlow
+1. Clone the repo with this link `https://github.com/zuri-training/my-debtors-team32.git` and open in a code editor.

+2. Change directory to the frontend directory
+   `cd DMA_backend`

+3. Create a virtual environment and type
+   `python -m pip install -r requirements.txt`

+4. Set up database with PostgreSQL or Sqlite3.
+Change the database in DMA/settings to run data base of your choice.
+   For production PostgreSQL is preferred.

+5. Start development server
+   `python manage.py runserver`